Start Here

 You're in the right place.

-You don't need to do everything.
-You don't need to be loud, fearless, or available full time.
-You need one tactic, a little consistency, and a place to start.
+You do not need to do everything.
+You need one tactic, a little consistency, and somewhere to start.
+This is that place.

 This library supports seven lawful tactics — congressional correspondence, call campaigns, FOIA requests, ethics complaints, local governance participation, public pressure, and consumer boycotts.
 Each one targets a different institutional vulnerability.
 Together they create sustained, compounding pressure without requiring burnout, heroics, or constant escalation.